Why It’s Important to Make Math Relatable

 Relatable math lessons can also include hands-on learning experiences and visual representations.
 Word problems can include situations that can be represented physically with real-life objects or visually with photographs.
 For example, physical hands-on items such as markers, crayons, books, snacks, and pictures can be used to make math relatable.
 Printed pictures of basketballs, baseballs, cookies, and books are also been helpful to make the lesson relatable.

 Remember, student engagement increases as a result of using relatable learning experiences.

 So, do you want to learn more about making math relatable to students?
-If so, download the guide The 10 Steps to Create Effective and Engaging Math Lessons to begin today!
+If so, download the FREE guide The 10 Steps to Create Effective and Engaging Math Lessons to begin today!

 Another blog post you may be interested in is about Time Management and Math Lesson Planning.
 Click here to learn more!